Castle Howe

 The mound rises about 11 metres high and is roughly 18 metres across at the summit, sloping to 46 metres diameter at the base.
 Below the mound is a small triangular level area, or bailey, which was later used as a bowling green, then as a public park.

 Castle Howe was first fortified around 1092 when William II tried to push the Norman frontier north into Scotland.
 We do not know for certain who erected the castle, but it may have been Ivo de Taillebois, who was granted the Barony of Kentdale (Kendal) by William.
-Or it may have been another Norman noble by the name of Ketel.
+Alternatively, it may have been another Norman noble by the name of Ketel.

 The motte was built on a natural ridge, strengthened by a system of earthwork banks and ditches.
 It would have been protected by a timber palisade around the top of the mound, surrounding a wooden keep, and a similar palisade would have encircled the bailey, where timber service buildings would have stood.
 Of these timber buildings, no trace can now be found.